kevinolega/callcentertrainingtips/assets/pages/sales-english-lessons.md

 {% include featured-testimonial-04.html %}

 <h2>Frequently Asked Questions</h2>
-<p>Ask and you shall receive, seek and you shall find, knock and doors will open.
+<p>Ask and you'll receive, seek and you'll find, knock and doors will open.
 Tap the question to get answers!</p>
 <details>
-<summary style="color:#61c17d; font-family:Lato; font-size:23px; line-height:22px;">What do I get for enrolling in your program?</summary>
+<summary style="color:#61c17d; font-family:Lato; font-size:23px; line-height:22px;">What do I get when I join your program?</summary>
-<p style="color:black;">You will receive training materials, writing exercises, video guides, and live coaching.</p>
+<p style="color:black;">When you join our program, you'll get training materials, writing exercises, video guides, and live coaching sessions.</p>
-<p style="color:black;">We'll sharpen your communication skills, fix your grammar and pronunciation.
-You'll naturally be more confident at the end of the program.</p>
+<p style="color:black;">We'll work on your communication skills, fix your grammar and pronunciation, and help you become more confident by the end of the program.</p>
 </details>

 <details>
 <summary style="color:#61c17d; font-family:Lato; font-size:23px; line-height:22px;">What is the training schedule?</summary>
-<p style="color:black;">The writing exercises can be done anytime at your convenience.
-We recommend studying daily for 30 minutes to an hour if your schedule permits.
-However, you can work on your modules whenever you are free.</p>
+<p style="color:black;">You can do the writing exercises anytime you want.
+We suggest studying for 30 minutes to an hour daily if you can.
+But you can work on your modules when you're free.</p>
-<p style="color:black;">We only have weekend coaching schedule so far.</p>
+<p style="color:black;">Right now, we only have weekend coaching sessions.</p>
 <p style="color:black;">Saturday Schedule:</p>
 <ul>
 	<li>4 pm to 5 pm</li>